caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 3/1/2024 UPDATE:

 Added a new v2 CPU card.
-It has the same HD63C09 clocked at 3.57 MHz, 32K Flash ROM, and serial UART, but it adds 1024k SRAM, expandable to 4 MB, and a real-time clock interrupt.
+It has the same HD63C09 clocked at 3.57 MHz, 32K Flash ROM, and serial UART, but it adds 1 MB SRAM, expandable to 4 MB, and a real-time clock interrupt.

 Also, rather than a pin header connection to the backplane, this one